 Tzurei Chen a Board-Certified Geriatric Clinical Specialist.
 She completed fellowship training through the American Society of Safety Engineers Foundation at the Liberty Mutual Research Institute for Safety.

-Evan Liu is a Board Certified Orthopaedic Clinical Specialist.
+Evan Liu is a Board Certified Orthopaedic Clinical Specialist and Sports Clinical Specialist.
 He completed his orthopedic manual physical therapy fellowship at Regis University and is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.
 He is an active member of the APTA, APTA-Oregon, and AAOMPT.

 Joe Oelfke is a Certified Orthopaedic Clinical Specialist.
 He is an alumni of Pacific's PT program and served as an adjunct faculty member before taking a full-time position.
 He has a professional background in orthopedic and sports physical therapy, as well as Clinical Education.